sapiens/blog/_posts/2014-6-20-Introducing-Make-aka-MakeSharp.aspx.md

     public IDictionary<int, string> ScriptParams { get; private set; }
 }
 ```
   You see that I'm defining a class using init data: **PowerToolsInit**.
 This is how I override the default implementation of **IScriptParams**, I'm providing my own.
-In this class I'm deciding which projects are to be built based on script arguments. **Solution**  and **Project** are codedefined helpers of Make# (intellisense really simplifies your work ).
+In this class I'm deciding which projects are to be built based on script arguments. **Solution**  and **Project** are predefined helpers of Make# (intellisense really simplifies your work ).
 I have only one solution so I'll be using it as a singleton.

 ```csharp